Bazemnt/baze-web-next/README.md

 ### Custom Domain

-The site is configured to use the custom domain `flat18.co.uk`.
+The site is configured to use the custom domain `bazement.xyz`.
 This is set in the `public/CNAME` file.

 ### Other Platforms